2015-2017 Governor's Balanced Budget

 Annual Performance Measures

-The Oregon State Board of Pharmacy consists of seven members.
-Five of these members are licensed pharmacists and two are representatives of the public.
+The Oregon State Board of Pharmacy consists of nine members.
+Five of these members are licensed pharmacists, two are licensed pharmacy technicians and two are representatives of the public.
 The Governor appoints each member of the Board for a term of four years, subject to approval by the State Senate, and they may be reappointed.

 The Board regulates the Practice of Pharmacy and enforces laws regarding pharmacists, drug outlets and the sale of drugs in Oregon.
 The Board generally meets in alternate months for a two-day meeting where disciplinary cases are reviewed and current issues are discussed.
 These meetings are open to the public.